jose456891/tripletench4/README.md

 ## Future improvements / requests / help

     -Selecting years should be done by slider

     -Filters should update available selection dynamically

+    -add odometer as a filter

 ## Data